rrasins/2020-hacky-intro-python/README.md

 # Introduction to Python Workshop

-Welcome to the Macquarie University - Software Carpentry, Introduction to Python Workshop.
+Welcome to the Macquarie University Library - Software Carpentry, Introduction to Python Workshop.

 In this repository you will find all the workshop materials used during the workshop.